-This bait is incredibly versatile and allows anglers to use it as a search bait in the form of a lipless crankbait, or a finesse bait in the form of a traditional style blade.
+This bait is incredibly versatile and allows anglers to use it as search bait in the form of a lipless crankbait or a finesse bait in the form of a traditional-style blade.
 This bait is also a great multi-species bait and is not effective on walleye alone.

 - Hybrid design with two lures in one

 - Internal rattles

 The Acme V-rod Bait is a molded lead-injection design with an all-steel frame.
 On top of the lead injection and steel frame design, the lure also has an ABS plastic outer shell.